assalw/DSS/README.md

 Solr is provided with the application.

+#### Database creation

+Before the application can be used, we first need to create a database with the following command:

+`python manage.py syncdb`

+Django versions newer than 1.6, may use different methods.

 #### Useful commands
 Run these commands from the project root to start the application.